To define the academic rules of the Lebanese American University (LAU) and to state the procedures involved in the implementation of these rules.

 - Any incomplete work must be made up by a date planned with the instructor, but no later than the eighth week of the following semester (fall or spring) in which the student is enrolled at the university.
 Otherwise, the grade of I is changed to an F (or an NP).
 It is the responsibility of the student to contact the instructor to make the arrangements for the completion of the incomplete work.
 In no case may incomplete work be made up after a lapse of one year from the end of the semester or module in which the grade of I was received.

-- In the case of senior study, internship courses and final year projects (in all schools except the School of Arts & Sciences), incomplete work must be completed no later than one full year after the end of the semester or module in which the grade of I was receive
+- In the case of senior study, internship courses and final year projects, incomplete work must be completed no later than one full year after the end of the semester or module in which the grade of I was received.

 - Final examinations will not be scheduled on dates outside the stated examination period.
 In case of an emergency, a student may request an early final exam.
 Such a request needs the approval of the instructor of the course and the department chairperson.